FauxFaux/flipper/README.md

 `0`.
 As such, if you send the device the byte `0b_1111_1110`, it will switch "on" the furthest relay.

+Note that there's no way to exit switching mode, and trying to query the device while in switching mode will just switch stuff.
+Trying to read while in switching mode will hang indefinitely.

 ## Circuit